(BA DPhil (Oxon))

 Analysis - How Voters Decide Part 2 - talking about ageing and vote choice

-Analysis - How Voters Decide Part 1 - talking about partisanship/ religion and voting
+Analysis - How Voters Decide Part 1 - talking about partisanship and religion

 More or Less - talking about the EU referendum and age divisions